mklapal/hiring_front2/README.md

 3. When the user clicks on the "Gender graph" button, they should be redirected to a new page.

 4. The user should see a graph on the new page that visualizes the gender distribution.
-The graph could be one of following charts:
+The graph could be one of following charts: pie chart, donut chart or bar chart.
-- pie chart
-- donut chart
-- bar chart

 The chart should be built with d3.js library.

-Note: The design of the chart is entirely up to you.
+*Note:* The design of the chart is entirely up to you.
 Feel free to create it the way you find best.
+Also nothing except the instructions here is strictly defined and you may use whatever you feel comfortable with it.

 Hope you enjoy it :)